 If you'd like to help localize existing applications, see the article Localizing an application, that gives an introduction how the app's code has to be changed.

-If you prefer to do the translation locally instead of at the Pootle site, the latest copy of the CatKeyEditor app is available via HaikuDepot.
+If you prefer to do the translation locally instead of at the Polyglot site, you can download the catkeys and use the CatKeysEditor app (available through HaikuDepot) instead.
+When finished, upload those catkeys again at Polyglot.

 User Guide Translators